broberts23/container-storage/blog.md

           name: azurediskpv
 ```

-Fio (Flexible I/O Tester) is a benchmarking and workload simulation.
+Fio (Flexible I/O Tester) is a benchmarking and workload simulation tool.
 It supports many different types of I/O engines, including asynchronous I/O, mmap, and POSIX AIO.
 It also supports multiple threads and multiple files per thread.

 ![Alt text](image-6.png)